 Have you been considering a divorce?
 Are you served with a divorce paperwork and there is need for you to file a response?
 Do you need court-ordered child support?
 Do you want to establish your rights to a child born out of wedlock?
-Are you looking for an El Paso family lawyer that will actively and aggressively stand for your right?
 No one else fit into the profile than Jaime Alvarado & Associates.

 The important thing about family law case is timing, you cannot afford to wait.
 You must find every necessary means to know and defend your right before someone else take it from you.